 My grandma made this peanut brittle recipe until last year; she said that at 90, it was the only thing she would ever still make; that’s how much my grandma loves us and peanut brittle.

-Making peanut brittle in our homes is not so much a tradition anymore.
-So today, I share my Grandma’s Peanut Brittle recipe in hopes that you will bring back the homemade peanut brittle to your table and your neighbors.
+Making peanut brittle in our homes is no longer a tradition.
+So today, I share my Grandma’s Peanut Brittle recipe, hoping you will return the homemade peanut brittle to your table and your neighbors.

 Ingredients